This historic town of Dubrovnik is located on the southern part of the Croatian coast, in the region called Dalmatia.

 The historic little town of Ston sits at the very beginning of Peljesac and proudly boasts walls 5.5 kilometres in length.
 This area is known for its salt production and the cultivation of tasty shellfish.

 Just out from the coast of the Dubrovnik region there is a series of

 islands, beginning to the west with Korcula, Lastovo and Mljet and

 continuing with the Elaphite islands, of which the largest are Sipan,

 The island of Korcula is the sixth-largest island on the Adriatic Sea.
 Its beautiful beaches and inlets, olive groves and vineyards and ancient island villages draw a great many visitors to this island.

-The island of Lastovo is one of the smaller populated islands on the Adriatic.
-The island offers beautiful inlets and beaches to all those who want to enjoy a holiday in completely untouched nature.
+The island of Lastovo is one of the smallest populated islands on the Adriatic.
+It offers beautiful inlets and beaches to all those who want to enjoy a holiday in completely untouched nature.

-Konavle is the southernmost part of Croatia.
-This region is enclosed to the north by hills and to the south by the Adriatic Sea.
+Konavle is the southernmost part of Croatia and it's enclosed to the north by hills and to the south by the Adriatic Sea.

 It extends eastwards all the way to the Prevlaka peninsula and westwards to the small town of Cavtat.
 Cavtat is a picturesque Mediterranean town, whose charms attract a great many visitors.